Patrick-Mark/html_css_essentials_project_1/README.md

 ## Footer
 ![footer image](/media/footer.JPG)
 The footer on this website directs a user to my Github profile where the website source code can be accessed.
-It uses the Github social icon from Fontawesome https://fontawesome.com/icons/github?s=brands

 ## Sights and Sounds
 ![sights and sounds image](/media/sights_video.JPG)